lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/big_data_frameworks_spark.md

 The usage of Big Data frameworks is different from other modules due to their master-worker approach.
 That means, before an application can be started, one has to do additional steps.
-In the following, we assume that a Spark application should be started.
+In the following, we assume that a Spark application should be started and give alternative commands for Flink where applicable.

 The steps are: